donhoffman/indigo-caddx-plugin/README.md

 # Caddx NetworX Security Panel  (Indigo Plugin)

+>[!NOTE]
+As I am no longer using Indigo and have no test environment, this repo is no longer maintained and will be archived shortly.
+Feel free to fork if you have a need to make changes.

 ## Overview

 It is a comprehensive protocol implementation of Caddx NX-584 RS-232 Gateway Interface Protocol (April 2000) spec.